ionic-team/ionic-docs/src/pages/enterprise/camera.md

 *__description__*: Take a photo or capture video.

-Requires the Cordova plugin: `cordova-plugin-camera`.
-For more info, please see the [Cordova Camera Plugin Docs](https://github.com/apache/cordova-plugin-camera).

 \[Warning\] Since IOS 10 the camera requires permissions to be placed in your config.xml add

 ```xml